 Our stop for lunch was in the downtown area at another spot recommended by our hotel.
 The Enterprise Fish Company had a vast selection of good lunch specials.
 We are able to find two selections that gave us each 4 different dishes to share.
 The menu looked quite comprehensive if you came back for dinner.

 I was in need of a non-seafood dinner so David did his thing to find us our dinner spot.
 The Brewhouse menu offered a great selection of beers – $2 to try a 4oz shot.
 David tried 3 including a very smokey one and I tried an apricot wheat beer.
-David’s half rack of ribs must have come from a very big cow (he didn’t even finish them) and they were a bit more spicy than advertised.
-My beef stroganoff was American large and while the beef was good, the gravy and risotto got mostly left in my bowl.
+David’s half rack of ribs must have come from a very big cow since he didn’t even finish them.
+And they were a bit more spicy than advertised.
+My beef stroganoff was American large.
+While the beef was good, the gravy and risotto got mostly left in my bowl.
 But I had addressed my need for a break from seafood.
-We really wanted to try the renowned peanut butter cream pie but neither of us had room after our meat fest.
-We walked the long way back to the hotel, heading to the water as the sun was going down.
+We really wanted to try the renowned peanut butter cream pie.
+But neither of us had room after our meat fest.
+We walked the long way back to the hotel and headed to the water as the sun was going down.

-It was off to tinsel town next with a stop in Santa Monica!
-We really liked our Santa Barbara surprise, as much as our friend Donna said we would.
-While busy on Sunday at the marina, for the rest of the time it was a really nice small town with a great harbour and beach.
+It was off to tinsel town next, with a stop in Santa Monica!
+We really liked Santa Barbara, as much as our friend Donna said we would.
+It was busy on Sunday at the marina.
+But for the rest of the time it was a really nice small town with a great harbour and beach.
 We knew we would be back here for a longer stay the next time.

 What is your favourite thing when you get a Santa Barbara surprise?
 Did you find a great ice cream shop to recommend?